Basic Piano Chords (and Some Advanced Ones) for Beginners

 Extended Chords

 Those major and minor triads aren’t the only piano chords we can make.
 They’re the basics.
-These next chords are when things start to get really interesting.
+These next ones are when things start to get really interesting.
 Let’s talk about chord extensions.

 Seventh Chords

 Try it out on your piano and hear the complex beauty of a seventh chord.
-You can turn any Major or Minor triad into a seventh chord.
-Take the chord’s ROOT note (ex/ the C note is the root note of a C Major), and add on the 7th tone of that note’s scale to the end of your chord.
+You can turn any Major or Minor triad into a seventh.
+Take the ROOT note (ex/ the C note is the root note of a C Major), and add on the 7th tone of that note’s scale to the end of your chord.

 More Extensions